klearscreen/ExtraPaths/README.md

 ## Verdant Brink night bosses icons

 I made this to help me coordinate with randos.
-It only shows up in the map.
+They only shows up in the map.

 It becomes reduntant with the following item.